patrickingle/bestbooks/README.md

 # Changelog
+= 2.1.1 =
+* Added Dashboard settings form to add new Chart of Accounts
+* Exposed the Bestbooks chart of accounts as a WordPress taxonomy of bestbooks_coa

+= 2.1 =
+* Fixed Journal entries, Liability accounts enter increases in the credit, and decreases in the debit columns
+* Add additional implementation to the REST API, to include add and subtract and updates appropriately
+* Added additional WP-JSON REST API's: account_types, debit, credit, balance, add, subtract, headers
+* Implemented composer for autoload using vendor/autoload.php
+* Implemented backward compatibility when SplEnum is not available
+* added getAccountBaseType to TAccount
+* added new account classes: Cash, Bank, Credit, Investment, Withdrawal

 = 2.0 =
 * Architect framework to use PSR-4 autoloading
 * change table name to preceed with bestbooks_ as not to interfere with existing tables